CasperDkk/SimpleCalculator/README.md

 # SimpleCalculator
-This is a Simple Calculator App for my practice (I will be making constant improvements on it).

-I used HTML, CSS, and Javascript for the functionality
+This is a basic calculator built with HTML, CSS, and JavaScript.
+It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+(Improvements done periodically)

+Features:
+Users can input numbers and perform basic operations.
+Includes buttons for numbers, clear, and operations.